How independent do you expect your Management Consultants to be?

 But there is one thing I don’t understand, and never have understood.

-I have come across management consulting companies that:
+I frequently come across management consulting companies that:

 - Also sell their own software to their clients.

-- In addition to designing warehouses for clients, then sell or rent the client a warehouse.
+- In addition to designing warehouses for clients, then sell or rent the client a warehouse based on commissions from Landlords.

 - Have ‘alliances’ with external software vendors and receive commissions for sales leads.